BlackArch/GSoC/Ideas.md

 - build BlackArch packages from source
 - build BlackArch dependencies from source
 - allow additional repositories to build from source

+#### Migrate tools to Python 3
+There are several useful tools, that rely on Python 2 as interpreter.
+As Python 2 reached end of life, we would like to change it.
+If you want to take up this project please name the tool(s) you would like to port and provide a time table.
+Please join our discord or IRC channel.